Hedging Hydrogen: Planning and Contracting Under Uncertainty for a Green Hydrogen Producer: Conclusion and Policy Recommendations

-Development of the low carbon hydrogen economy is being slowed down by the difficulty in passing the financial close stage of the project cycle, in large part due to the financial risk stemming from multiple uncertainties around cost and revenue in electrolysis projects.
-It is in addressing these risks that this study positions itself.
+Development of the low-carbon hydrogen economy is being slowed down by the difficulty in passing the final investment decision stage of the project cycle.
+This is in part due to the financial risk stemming from the sensitivity of production costs to a complex trinity of uncertainties in hydrogen demand, renewable production, and electricity spot market prices.

-This study presents a market-focused capacity expansion model for optimising simultaneously equipment capacities and static hedging strategy for the production of hydrogen from electrolysis with the aim of minimising hydrogen sale cost (LCOH) to a single offtaker.
+This study assessed the effectiveness of a number of commonly used planning methods for decision-making in the context of a Hydrogen Purchase Agreement (HPA) offtake contract with a single industrial customer.
+A market-focused capacity expansion model is used for optimising simultaneously equipment capacities and electricity hedging strategy, and the results were assessed with respect to the levelised cost of hydrogen (LCOH).

-The methodology proposed in this paper combines risk-neutral futures pricing and risk-averse stochastic optimisation, and permits effective selection of hedging options within a capacity expansion model without artificially limiting arbitrage of hedging options (which was shown in Section \ref{subsubsec:results_methodo:fixed_demand:results} to produce inferior solutions).

-The impact of uncertainty in renewable production, day-ahead market price, and demand was analysed.
-Due to the high amount of uncertainty in day-ahead market prices, planning methods incorporating risk-aversion were shown in Section \ref{subsubsec:results_methodo:fixed_demand:results} to be essential for ensuring a level of stability in LCOH.
-In the absence of demand uncertainty, deterministic methods combined with intuitive risk-averse heuristic decisions (such as complete hedging against the day-ahead market) can be effective.
+Due to the high amount of uncertainty in day-ahead market prices, planning methods incorporating risk aversion were shown to be essential for ensuring a level of stability in LCOH.

+A common practice of limiting the resale of hedging energy on the spot market in modelling was shown to be problematic when choosing between hedging options, as it biases hedging options with a lower resale value.

+For a Fixed Demand HPA contract, deterministic planning methods combined with intuitive risk-averse heuristic decisions can be effective.
+Stochastic methods were found to be necessary to obtain good planning decisions when the HPA contract conditions permit the offtaker to vary their consumption profile, or when access to green subsidies is possible (with the added complexity of their time-matching requirements).

-On the other hand, in Section \ref{subsubsec:results_methodo:part_2:results} it was seen that stochastic methods are necessary when demand uncertainty is present, and that this type of uncertainty results in increasing needs in equipment sizing and overall higher hydrogen sale prices.
-As such, in the negotiation phase of a HPA, both consumer and producer should consider what forms and levels of demand uncertainty are acceptable to both parties, with the knowledge that less strict contracts may necessitate increased sale prices to fund increased flexible asset CAPEX costs.
+Demand uncertainty in HPA contracts was also seen to necessitate increased equipment sizing (of the electrolyser and hydrogen storage).
+This increased equipment sizing may be a serious obstacle for some project developers facing difficulties in obtaining financing for the initial investment costs, or in obtaining sufficient hydrogen storage on-site.
+As such, in the negotiation phase of an HPA, both consumer and producer should consider what forms and levels of demand uncertainty are acceptable to both parties, with the knowledge that less strict contracts may necessitate increased sale prices to fund increased equipment CAPEX costs.